joon-ko/music-adventure-log/devlogs/02_audio-graphs.md

 ![](../images/destination-as-root-heatmap.png)

 The solution to this latency issue, which is on the backlog and would be a fun devlog entry on its own, would be to use a hybrid approach.
 I think we should definitely stick to the speaker-as-root approach as it's much simpler to reason about, but instead of naïvely advancing audio by one edge connection each processing frame, we can identify chains that look like the $A \rightarrow B \rightarrow C$ mentioned earlier.
 These chains can be "reduced" by the processing context as if it were a single module whose input is the inputs of $A$ and whose output is the outputs of $C$.
 These subchains would be processed with source-as-root, so the first approach.
 This would mean that for single-chain systems, the latency/behavior would be identical to the source-as-root approach!
-For branching systems, there would still be more steps, but there would certainly be fewer steps.
+For branching systems, there would still be steps, certainly fewer than the one-edge-per-frame approach.

 ![](../images/hybrid-approach-heatmap.png)